 Programs in International Human Rights Law

-Joint programs of Notre Dame Law School and the Klau Center, the LL.M. and J.S.D.
+Joint programs of Notre Dame Law School and the Klau Institute, the LL.M. and J.S.D.
 Programs in International Human Rights Law offer Master’s and Doctoral degrees to human rights defenders from around the world.
 Each year, human rights lawyers come to Notre Dame to deepen their knowledge and refine their skills, often from countries where such skills are difficult to obtain and greatly in need.
 Since 1989, the programs have awarded advanced degrees to more than 400 lawyers from over 100 countries.

 The alumni network from these prestigious programs stretches across the globe, bringing Notre Dame values to bear in international human rights bodies and local institutions in their home countries.
 Our graduates promote respect for human rights and human dignity at senior levels in international tribunals, intergovernmental bodies, government, academia, and non-governmental organizations.

 Geared toward lawyers from outside the United States, this joint program of Notre Dame Law School and the Klau Institute provides specialized study and research in international human rights law.
 Students in this program analyze human rights issues with members of the faculty who are specialists in the field, while also drawing upon the resources of Notre Dame’s Keough School of Global Affairs.
 These collaborations allow our students to study both the legal processes that pertain to the pursuit of human rights as well as the social, economic, and political contexts in which human rights are violated, protected or promoted.

 More than 400 lawyers from over 100 countries have graduated from the LL.M.
 Program in International Human Rights Law at Notre Dame Law School.
 Our graduates’ commitment to human rights — as well as the rigor and richness of their academic life at Notre Dame — has established our LL.M. program as among the most prominent in the world.